Repeated Courses for Undergraduate Students

 Courses Not Designated as “Repeatable for Additional Credit”

 Most Boston University courses are not designated as “repeatable for additional credit.”
-The following policy applies to all such courses that are nonetheless repeated, e.g., because the student has not earned the minimum grade required for his/her current or intended degree program:
+The following policy applies to all such courses that are nonetheless repeated, e.g., because the student has not earned the minimum grade required for their current or intended degree program:

 - When a course not explicitly designated as “repeatable for additional credit” has been taken for a grade, that same course can be taken again for a grade only once.